KRM7/gapp/docs/introduction.md

 // fmean[0][0] -> The mean value of the first fitness function in the first generation.
 ```

-These metrics are returned as a matrix, each row representing a generation,
+The fitness metrics are returned as a matrix, each row representing a generation,
 and each column representing an objective.
 In this case the matrix only has a single column
 since we are solving a single-objective problem.